 The stunning scenery along Ireland’s Wild Atlantic Way is so forcefully etched on my memory that I can close my eyes and see it still.
 Unshorn sheep, fat like giant cotton balls, meander across green-carpeted bluffs.
 Waves smash at the feet of precipitous cliffs, while thousands of seabirds whirl and screech above.
 I can almost smell fresh salt air wafting up from remote coves where turquoise seas lap on alabaster beaches.
 History adds another dimension.
 Ancient religious buildings, burial mounds, beehive huts built of unmortared stone, and cottages that tell heart-wrenching tales of the potato famine combine with the natural beauty to make the Wild Atlantic Way Ireland’s most remarkable self-guiding tour.

 Stretching more than 1,500 miles along the west coast of Ireland, this longest defined coastal route in the world has been inspiration for more than the likes of me.
 John Lennon was so inspired by it that he bought the island of Dorninish, located just 15 minutes off the coast.
 Nobel laureate William Butler Yeats drew inspiration for his lyrical poems from the landscapes of Western Ireland.
-Of Lough Lean, the lake that forms the heart of what is today Killarney National Park, Keats wrote:
+Of the island in Lough Gill, near the town of Sligo, Ireland, Keats wrote: